 A Chalmers research project granted a few years ago honed my focus on Land exploration and relationship through an academic lens.
 This way of seeing and knowing has tuned my awareness to material and conceptual methods of exploration.

-Parallelling notions of “home”, heritage and place alongside historic colonial imbued landscape visual renderings are key elemental explorations to my visual arts practice.
+Parallelling notions of “home”, heritage and place alongside historic imbued landscape visual renderings are key elemental explorations to my visual arts practice.